oraichain/cw-ide-vscode/README.md

 Since you are developing locally, you need a wallet to deploy & interact with the contract.
 Hence, you need to create a **.env** file under the workspace root, and insert your test wallet mnemonic.

 Next, you can choose a file in the src/ directory of your contract then click **Build CosmWasm**.
+Building a contract the first time will take quite a bit, so please wait for it to finish building.
 The CosmWasm IDE webview should update its UI, which moves to a new screen so that you can type neccessary inputs to deploy the contract.

 Finally, you can click **Upload/Instantiate/Deploy CosmWasm**.